Honesty-Beaton/miniproject1HonestyBeaton/README.md

 ## Output

-Creates 5 graphs in charts/ for each of the five chosen stocks.
+Creates 5 graphs/charts for each of the five chosen stocks containing their closing price for the last 10 trading days.

 ## Authors